IbrahimSabriOrene/GymMembershipWebApi/RealToDo.md

 ---After completing the mapping, there will be some changes about this api.

 use Result.cs for Application layer.
 With this way you can map them easily.

+After connecting to the database, connect redis for storing jwt token.